amp343/resalloc-hw/README.md

   - `server{{1-5}}` -- the leasable server resources
   - `acl` -- the acl app that controls the leasing of servers

+The initial state of the leasable servers is:
-**Servers 1-3** are unleased and available for leasing immediately.
+  - **Servers 1-3** are unleased and available for leasing immediately.

-**Server 4** starts out leased to another user, but its lease is scheduled to expire after 3 minutes, at which point it becomes available
+  - **Server 4** starts out leased to another user, but its lease is scheduled to expire after 3 minutes, at which point it becomes available

-**Server 5** starts out with a fresh 2-hour lease to another user, and will not be available for leasing during that time.
+  - **Server 5** starts out with a fresh 2-hour lease to another user, and will not be available for leasing during that time.

 ### The fun part -- start leasing!